docarray/docarray/CONTRIBUTING.md

 * Short (under 70 characters is best)
 * In general, follow the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/#summary) guidelines

-Note: If you don't follow naming conventions, your commit will be automatically flagged to be fixed.

 ### Specify the correct types